 Top of the page

-Diabetes can lead to other health problems if it's not well controlled.
-You'll need tests to monitor how well your diabetes is controlled and to check for other things like high cholesterol or kidney problems.
-Having tests on a regular schedule can help your doctor find problems early, when it's easier to manage them.
+Diabetes can lead to other health problems if it's not well managed.
+You'll need tests to monitor how well your diabetes is managed and to check for other things like high cholesterol or kidney problems.
+Having tests on a regular schedule can help your doctor find problems early, when it's best to start treating them.

 This test measures the pressure of blood flow in the arteries.
 Controlling blood pressure can help prevent damage to nerves and blood vessels.